hzget/hzget.github.io/notes/golang/pitfalls/slice.md

 > array that fits both the existing slice elements and the
 > additional values.
 Otherwise, append re-uses the underlying array.

-The key point is that, the new array may have some "extra" space for furture use.
+The ***KEY POINT*** is that, the new array may have some "extra" space for furture use.
+If the user only **appends** one value to the original slice, it will re-use the underlying array, i.e., use that "extra" space.
+And then, if the user only **appends** one value to the "copied" slice, it will also use that "extra" space, i.e., new value overwrites that space.

 Another example is the Record struct in standard pkg slog.
 A Record holds information about a log event.
 Copies of a Record share state.